-Choosing The Perfect Air Hockey Table For You
+Air Hockey Table Features

-Now that you are familiar with the basics of air hockey tables, it’s time to show you the thought-process you need to have in order to get the most out of your purchase.
+Now that you are familiar with the basics of air hockey tables, it’s time to show you the thought process you need to have in order to get the most out of your purchase.
 There are all sorts of aspects you need to pay attention to.
 The major ones are:

 - Blower Motors

-- Leg Levelers
+- Leg levelers

-- Scoring Methods
+- Scoring Systems